cdwdirect/sos_flow/README.md

 ![Alt](/ref/sosflow_masthead.png "SOSflow")

-The Scalable Observation System for Scientific Workflows (SOSflow) is a service environment and client API designed to facilitate online capture of performance data and user-defined events from many sources within massively parallel High-Performance Computing (HPC) systems.
+The Scalable Observation System for Scientific Workflows (SOSflow) is a runtime service and client API designed for low-overhead online capture of performance data and user-defined events from many sources within massively parallel HPC systems.

 Data gathered into SOSflow is annotated with context and meaning, and is stored in a way that can be searched in situ with dynamic queries in real-time, as well as being aggregated for global perspective and long-term archival.

-## COMPATIBILITY
+## Compatibility

+The SOSflow runtime environment is built and tested on various modern Linux systems (CentOS, RHEL, Linux Mint, etc) and OS X.

 SOSflow has the following requirements:
 * C99